Aly Raisman: Rio de Janeiro Olympics

-In the all-around final, Raisman scored a 15.633 on vault, 14.166 on bars, 14.866 on beam and 15.433 on floor to place second with a total score of 60.098, earning a silver medal, behind Biles and ahead of Russia's Aliya Mustafina.
-She was most noted for bursting into tears after the completion of her floor routine in the final rotation, having avenged the heartbreak of losing an all-around medal via a tiebreak four years earlier.

-In the floor final, Raisman again finished second behind Biles, with a score of 15.500, bringing her to a total of six Olympic medals.
-This made her the second most decorated American Olympic gymnast behind Shannon Miller.
-Raisman received praise for her dignity and maturity as well as for her performances, which had improved from 2012.
+In the all-around final, she placed second with a total score of 60.098, earning a silver medal, behind Biles and ahead of Russia's Aliya Mustafina.
+Then in the floor exercise final, Raisman again finished second behind Biles, with a score of 15.500, bringing her to a total of six Olympic medals.
+This made her the second most decorated American Olympic gymnast at the time, behind Shannon Miller.

-Personal life

-Raisman is Jewish with roots in Romania.
-In 2016, she joined UNICEF Kid Power as a brand ambassador Kid Power Champion.
+The 2016 Olympic Games were Raisman's final competition, and she officially announced her retirement on January 14, 2020.

+Sexual abuse and activism

 In November 2017, Raisman came forward as one of the many victims sexually abused by the former Olympic team physician, Larry Nassar, starting from the age of 15.
-On January 19, 2018, Raisman was one of several victims that read impact statements at Nassar's sentencing.
-On February 28, 2018, Raisman filed a lawsuit against USA Gymnastics and the USOC, claiming both organizations "knew or should have known" about the ongoing abuse.
+On January 19, 2018, she was one of several victims that read impact statements at Nassar's sentencing.
+On February 28, 2018, she filed a lawsuit against USA Gymnastics and the USOC, claiming both organizations "knew or should have known" about the ongoing abuse.
 On May 16, 2018, it was announced that Raisman and the other survivors of the USA Gymnastics sexual abuse scandal would be awarded the Arthur Ashe Courage Award.
-On May 30, 2018, Raisman appeared in the Maroon 5 music video "Girls Like You" featuring Cardi B, wearing a T-shirt with the words "Always Speak Your Truth".
+She appeared in the Maroon 5 music video "Girls Like You" featuring Cardi B, wearing a T-shirt with the words "Always Speak Your Truth".
+On September 24, 2021, Aly Raisman: Darkness to Light, a documentary on her healing from the sexual abuse, aired on Lifetime.

 Dancing with the Stars

 Raisman was a contestant on season 16 of Dancing With the Stars and finished in fourth place with two-time champion Mark Ballas.
-She was credited as "Alexandra Raisman" during the competition.

 She also made an appearance with the rest of the Fierce Five during the previous season of DWTS, when she appeared during a freestyle dance with 2008 Olympic gold medal winner Shawn Johnson and Johnson's partner that season, Derek Hough.